The Ultimate Guide to Starting and Building Your Consulting Business

 The Biggest Complaints of Independent Consultants

-There are two downsides to independent consulting that are a usual topic in any late-night conversation between consultants, the Feast-or-Famine cycle and a lack of recurring revenue.
+Two downsides to independent consulting are a usual topic in any late-night conversation between consultants: the Feast-or-Famine cycle and a lack of recurring revenue to fill gaps.

 The Feast-or-Famine cycle happens because most consultants don’t build marketing systems that automatically fill their pipeline.

 A lack of recurring revenue is part of the same theme.
 Consultants often work long hours improving client businesses, but they do not work on their business.
-You’ve probably heard it before – you need to work on your business not just in your business.
-This problems usually comes from not having multiple streams of recurring income.
+You’ve probably heard it before – you need to work on your business, not just in your business.
+This problem usually comes from not having multiple streams of recurring income.

 You need to work on your business, not just in your business.

 Consultants are hard workers, but there are only so many hours you can work.
-As a solo consultant, you can only earn so much, and promote your consulting so wide in the few hours you have.
+As a solo consultant, you can only earn so much and promote your consulting so widely in the few hours you have.

-Smart consultants identify key offerings they can leverage to their niche.
-They package or productize their consulting offering so they have multiple streams of income that don't depend upon them putting in hours at a client.
+Smart consultants identify key offerings they can leverage ing their niche.
+They package or productize their consulting offering so they have multiple streams of income that don't depend upon them putting in client hours.

 This guide and the course are here to show you how to avoid these two risks and build your own thriving consulting business.